SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 Since then, I’ve moved on to working in long-term care settings, and now I practice in pediatric primary care.
 It’s safe to say I have a lot of experience with job searches, interviews, and finding a job that fits your wants and needs.

-When I think back on my experiences, two questions I wish I’d known the answer to my last year in NP school (and that I get from students all the time) are, “When should I start applying for jobs?” and “How do I find them?”
+When I think back on my experiences, two questions I wish I’d known the answer to my last year in NP school (and that I get from students all the time) are, “When should I start applying for nurse practitioner jobs?” and “How do I find them?”

 Let’s take a look at each.

-Finding Your First NP Job After Graduation
+Finding Your First Nurse Practitioner Job After Graduation

 When should I start applying for nurse practitioner jobs?